Billy Elliot the Musical: Original Broadway production

+Original Mexican production

+The first Spanish language production opened on 14 February 2017 at Centro Cultural Teatro 2 in Mexico City.
+The role of Billy was played by Mauricio Arriaga, Demián Ferráez, Ian González and Aaron Márquez.
+The role of Mrs. Wilkinson was played by Anahí Allué.
+The cast also included Hernán Mendoza, Carlos Fonseca, first actress Norma Lazareno and Concepción Márquez as Billy's father, Tony and Billy's grandmother respectively.
+Tony Award winner David Alvarez, from the original Broadway production, reprised his character in its adult version for this production.
+Billy Elliot closed on 30 December 2017 and from January through August 2018 it embarked on a national tour.

 Original Spanish production

-A Spanish language production began previews on 22 September 2017 at the Nuevo Teatro Alcalá in Madrid, and officially opened on 5 October 2017.
+The second Spanish language production began previews on 22 September 2017 at the Nuevo Teatro Alcalá in Madrid, and officially opened on 5 October 2017.
 The role of Billy was originally played by Pablo Bravo, Pau Gimeno, Cristian López, Miguel Millán, Oscar Pérez, and Diego Rey, with Carlos Hipólito as Billy's father and Natalia Millán as Mrs. Wilkinson.

-Billu Elliot closed in Madrid on 10 March 2020, when performances were suspended due to the COVID-19 pandemic.
+Billy Elliot closed in Madrid on 10 March 2020, when performances were suspended due to the COVID-19 pandemic.
 The production reopened on 9 October 2021 at the Teatre Victòria in Barcelona, where it ran until 22 May 2022.
 With 1,166 performances played, this is the 3rd longest running production of Billy Elliot worldwide, only after London and Broadway.

 Stratford Festival production

 The Stratford Festival in Stratford, Ontario announced that Billy Elliot would be part of its 2019 season.
 Previews began on 16 April 2019, and the official opening performance was held on 28 May.
 The production was scheduled to run until 3 November, but was extended due to popular demand until 24 November.
 There were a total of 119 performances throughout the season.

-The production was staged in the Festival Theatre, making this the first time the show has been performed on a Thrust Stage.
+The production was staged in the Festival Theatre, making this the first time the show has been performed on a thrust stage.
 Because the audience would be seated on 3 sides of the stage, the blocking and staging needed to be designed so that all members of the audience could see the performance.
 The production was directed and choreographed by Donna Feore, with set design by Michael Gianfrancesco, costuming by Dana Osborne, and music direction by Franklin Brasz.

 Nolen Dubuc was announced for the lead role of Billy.
 While there was an understudy, Dubuc ended up performing in all 119 performances.
 The rest of the cast included Emerson Gamble as Michael, Blythe Wilson as Mrs. Wilkinson, and Dan Chameroy as Dad.